Calvin-Pang/calvin-pang.github.io/content/authors/admin/_index.md

 Hi I am Kaifeng(Calvin).
 Currently I am a graduate student of Electrical and Computer Engineering in UCLA.

-Outside of courses, I am an active researcher in artifical intelligence.
+Outside of courses, I am an active researcher in medical AI.
 My research interests are mainly about medical image analysis, deep learning, etc. Specifically, I work on using artifical intelligence with medical data to develop reliable healthcare and diagnostic algorithms.
 I had been under the guidance of Prof Yang Li in [emAI Lab](https://nju-ee.github.io/) at Nanjing University and Prof Yuankai Huo in [HRLB Lab](https://hrlblab.github.io/) at Vanderbilt Univerisity during my undergraduate studies.
 Now I am a graduate reseacher in [Sung Lab](https://mrrl.ucla.edu/sunglab/) of [MRRL Labs](https://mrrl.ucla.edu/pages/) at UCLA.
 I work with [Dr Kai Zhao](https://kaizhao.net/) and [Prof Kyung Sung](http://kyungs.bol.ucla.edu/Site/Home.html).

 I like soccer, billiards, basketball and movies.
 I am a fan of Arsenal and Miami Heat.